sfonua10/saia-tech-blog/content/blog/babel/index.md

 ---
 title: Babel Allows the Latest and Greatest JS Syntax for Any Browser
 date: 2020-04-14
+description: Babel will transpile whatever version of Javascript you're using onto any old or new browser
 ---

 I was reviewing my coworkers PR, and in there, I saw that he was validating properties in a nested objected to see if it existed, like so: